scikit-build/scikit-ci-addons/README.rst

 .. image:: https://codecov.io/gh/scikit-build/scikit-ci-addons/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/scikit-build/scikit-ci-addons

-scikit-ci-addons is a command line tool and a set of scripts useful to install prerequisites for building Python extension on CI services.
+scikit-ci-addons is a command line tool and a set of scripts useful to help drive the CI of projects leveraging services like Appveyor, CircleCI, or TravisCI.

+Originally developed to help install prerequisites for building Python extension, it is now useful to support other type of projects.

 * Free software: Apache Software license
 * Documentation: http://scikit-ci-addons.readthedocs.org